The OHSU Knight Cancer Center has outstanding depth of experience in sarcoma. We treat hundreds of patients with sarcoma every year. We offer:

 Chemotherapy for bone sarcomas: Chemotherapy is often an important part of treating Ewing sarcoma and osteosarcoma.
 It’s seldom used for other bone cancers because it has little effect on them.

-Targeted therapy uses medications that focus on a cancer cell’s traits while doing little damage to healthy cells.
-We use targeted therapies for both soft tissue and bone sarcomas.
+Targeted therapy is a powerful type of treatment that homes in on a “target” located on cancer cells.
+This knocks out cancer cells while reducing side effects.
+We use targeted therapy for both soft tissue and bone sarcomas.

-At OHSU, our expert rehabilitation specialists can help you regain function, manage short- and long-term side effects, and work toward your full potential.
+Our expert rehabilitation specialists can help you regain function, manage side effects, and work toward your full potential.

 Call 503-494-7999 to: